Greater Chennai Police: Achievements

 Additional Yellow Brigades & Blue Brigades motorcycles and patrol vehicles have been introduced in Greater Chennai.
 Each Yellow Brigade covers a distance of 2 km^{2} approximately during daytime from 6 am to 9 pm.
 The Blue Brigade covers the same distance of 2 km^{2} during nighttime from 11 pm to 6.30 am.
 The patrol vehicles cover an approximate distance of 3.2 km^{2} each day.
 For patrol duty, 40 Jeeps have been provided equipped with police sirens, revolving lights, public address system, fire extinguisher, top search light, police display light and wireless communication system.
 The response time to control room calls has been brought down to 3–4 minutes.
 The Tamil Nadu Police claim that the crime rate in the Greater Chennai City has come down considerably after these initiatives.

 The police force include 100 Hyundai Accent patrol cars that were donated by the Hyundai Motor Company, whose factory is located in Sriperumbudur, on the outskirts of the city.
 The cars are fitted with digital cameras, wireless communication devices and loudspeakers, making this the only police force in the country to use sedan patrol cars.
 Patrol cars have been provided to Greater Chennai Police.
 Hyundai donated Accent cars to Chennai Police, of which 75 were given to Law & Order, 21 to traffic department.
 The remaining 4 cars were incorporated into the Chief Minister's convoy.

-Ranks of law enforcement in Chennai Police

-The ranks, posts and designations of all police officers vary from state to state as law and order is a state matter.
-But, generally the following pattern is observed: